mharis05/SeleniumTestNGExtentParallel/README.md

 ##### Known limitations when running subset of tests via mvn test:
 - Extent report does not generate if a subset of tests are run using `mvn test` commands.

+### Running subset of tests via IDE
+- Tests can be added or removed from execution by adding and removing `<class>` tags.
+- Methods can be removed from execution by using `<exclude>` tags.